EronAlves1996/designing-data-intensive-apps/concert-frenzy-ticket-overhaul/exercise.md

 - **Scenario A:** A user, Alice, clicks "Buy Now" for the last 2 tickets from a node in Europe.
 At the exact same time, user Bob clicks for the last 2 tickets from a node in North America.
 - **Question:** Describe what can happen in the current, non-linearizable system.
 How could both Alice and Bob be led to believe they have secured the tickets?
+  > **A:** As the system actually is not linearizable, actually the data storage acts as splitted, and we have splitted brains, and the writes occur concurrently.
+We have a bunch of holds occuring at the same time on various nodes, which we loose information and causality guarantees.
+Alice and Bob actually think they have secured the tickets, but the final result is actually undefined: may they have secured, may they not have
 - **Decision:** Your team proposes using a linearizable datastore (like etcd or ZooKeeper) to manage the ticket inventory counter.
 Explain _why_ linearizability is the correct guarantee here.
 What is the specific "illusion" it creates that solves the double-selling problem?
+  > **A:** Linearizability is make the system act like it have a single data storage.
+That way, the ticket inventory is supposed to be only one, and double selling is now not a problem, because, if we have only a single ticket inventory, and not two, now, every time someone hold a ticket, actually he holds the ticket, and he's not fooled about splitted data storage and brains problems
 - **Trade-off:** The product manager is worried about performance.
 What is the primary **Cost of Linearizability** you must explain to them?
 (Hint: Think about what happens during a network partition).
+  > **A:** The primary cost here is, if the network is failed apart, then we should choose between availability or consistency.
+If we choose availability, then we need to cope with the possible consequences of database failovers and leader election, and possible data loss.
+If we choose consistency, then we have to cope with possible angry users that cannot use our system because it is unavailable.

 **Part 2: Causality and User Confusion (10 mins)**